albertonoys/M5PORKCHOP/README.md

     | Cardputer-Adv + LoRa Cap  | G15    | G13    | 115200  |
     +---------------------------+--------+--------+---------+

-    The Cap LoRa868 (U201) uses the EXT 14-pin bus, not Grove.
+    the Cap LoRa868 (U201) uses the EXT 14-pin bus, not Grove.
-    RX/TX are swapped vs what you'd expect - ESP32 RX connects to GPS TX.
-    After flashing, go to Settings and change GPS RX/TX pins.
+    RX/TX are swapped vs what you'd expect - ESP32 RX connects to GPS TX. after flashing, go to Settings and change GPS RX/TX pins.

 --[ 5 - Building & Flashing

-    We use PlatformIO because we're not savages.
+    we use PlatformIO because we're not savages.

-        # Install if you haven't
+        # install if you haven't
         $ pip install platformio

-        # Build it
+        # build it
         $ pio run -e m5cardputer

-        # Flash it
+        # flash it
         $ pio run -t upload -e m5cardputer

-        # Watch it work
+        # watch it work
         $ pio device monitor

-    If it doesn't compile, skill issue.
-Check your dependencies.
+    if it doesn't compile, skill issue. check your dependencies.

 ----[ 5.1 - Flashing Methods & Progress Preservation

-    Your XP, level, and achievements live in NVS (Non-Volatile Storage) at flash address 0x9000.
-Here's the cold hard truth:
+    your XP, level, and achievements live in NVS (Non-Volatile Storage) at flash address 0x9000. here's the cold hard truth:

         +---------------------------+-------------+----------------+
         | Method                    | XP/Level    | Settings       |